-shares of our common stock (of which shares are subject to a right of repurchase by us pursuant to a stock As of , 2020, restriction agreement between us and the holders of such shares) were outstanding and held of record by stockholders, and shares of Series B-1 preferred stock, shares of Series B-2 preferred stock. shares of Series B-3 preferred stock. shares of Series B-4 preferred stock. shares of Series C-1 Preferred Stock, shares of Series C-2 Preferred Stock, shares of Series C-3 Preferred shares of Series C-4 Preferred Stock, shares of Series D Preferred Stock Stock. shares of Series C-5 Preferred Stock and stockholders.
-This amount does not take into account the conversion of all outstanding shares of our were outstanding and held of record by preferred stock into common stock upon the closing of this offering.
+shares of our common stock (of which shares are subject to a right of repurchase by us pursuant to a stock As of , 2020, restriction agreement between us and the holders of such shares) were outstanding and held of record by stockholders, and shares of Series B-1 preferred stock, shares of Series B-2 preferred stock. shares of Series B-3 preferred stock. shares of Series B-4 preferred stock, shares of Series C-1 preferred stock, shares of Series C-2 preferred stock, shares of Series C-3 preferred shares of Series C-5 preferred stock were outstanding and held of record stock. shares of Series C-4 preferred stock and stockholders.
+This amount does not take into account the conversion of all outstanding shares of our preferred stock into common stock upon by the closing of this offering.